grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@section` annotation is used to group exports into catagories.
+The `@section` attribute is used to group exports into catagories.
 Any docblocks after a given function are grouped under that header.